niiknow/vue-datatables-net/README.md

 * You've found this library because you want to use jQuery datatables.net client-side with your application.
 Alternatively, if you simply want to integrate with server-side datatables.net compatible endpoint, then I'd like to suggest looking at bootstrap-vue b-table and this component - https://github.com/niiknow/bvtnet-items-provider
 * For Vue 2 support, see vue2 branch or npm install vue-datatables-net@^1.6.1

-Development
-`laravel-mix` is use to simplify build and packaging.
+We use `laravel-mix` to simplify build and packaging.

 Requirement: Install NodeJS, NPM